Professor Daniel Cook

 Biography

-Before joining Dundee, Daniel was a Visiting Assistant Professor at the University of Wisconsin-Madison, as well as a Donald and Mary Hyde Fellow at Harvard.
-He held a Leverhulme Early Career Research Fellowship at the University of Bristol and, before that, an AHRC Research Fellowship on the Cambridge Edition of the Works of Jonathan Swift.
-Daniel completed his PhD at the University of Cambridge.
-Since then, he has received visiting library fellowships from Yale and Oxford.
+Before joining Dundee, Daniel was a Visiting Assistant Professor at the University of Wisconsin-Madison, a Donald and Mary Hyde Fellow at Harvard, a Leverhulme Early Career Research Fellow at the University of Bristol, and an AHRC Research Fellow on the Cambridge Edition of the Works of Jonathan Swift.
+Before that, he completed his PhD at the University of Cambridge.

 Research